 My suggestion is that you honor the ancient wisdom of flight attendants and get your own oxygen mask working before tending to others in your care.
 Show yourself the same level of compassion you are showing to others - you and those around you will be the better for it.

-If you’re new to CSR and want to learn more about the field – as Patricia did – we encourage you to also plan to attend #Forum2020 this September and October.
+If you’re new to CSR and want to learn more about the field – as Patricia did – we encourage you to also plan to attend ACCP's Virtual Forum 2021, held over 6 weeks in April and May.
 For more information and to register, visit our website.